noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

 - never use the default VPC for anything; its public by default and misconfiguration and be detrimental to various other things
   - a custom pc is private by default, and access is limited to resources within the VPC
-- redundancy and fault tolerance requirews at least 2 distinct subnets across two availability zones
+- redundancy and fault tolerance requires at least 2 subnets across two availability zones
 - saving $ on data transfer charges for NAT gateways
   - high volume GB of traffic:
     - ensure resources are in the same AZ as the nat gateway
     - or create a NAT gateway in each AZ
   - service to service comms
     - use aws resources that support interface/gateway endpoints and use AWS privateLink
+- plan for multiple VPCs
+  - you cannot create a VPN/Direct Connect/VPC peering connection between two VPCs that have matching or overlapping CIDR range
+- you can now resize a VPC using a secondary CIDR range
+  - you cannot associate a secondary CIDR from other ranges
+  - You can only associate any other CIDR from the same primary CIDR range
+- plan for load balancers in your CIDR range
+  - make sure that each Availability Zone subnet for your load balancer nodes, has atleast a slash 27 bit mask

 ### anti patterns